makotarifa/spring-boot-3-template-java-21/README.md

-# Template Multi-Module Spring Boot Project
+# spring-boot-3-template-java-21

 This project is prepared for future migration into microservices.
-It is already divided into modules:
+It is already divided into modules and renamed to `spring-boot-3-template-java-21`:

 - `app`: the main Spring Boot application (the service implementation)
 - `common`: shared DTOs, exceptions, and utilities used across services